Anxiety

 How To Cope With Anxiety

-Now the good news.
-Anxiety is one of the most treatable emotional struggles.
-If thoughts, negative beliefs, and unrealistic thinking are changed, anxiety and related unhealthy behaviors can be reduced!
+The good news is that anxiety is one of the most treatable emotional challenges.
+By addressing unhelpful thoughts, negative beliefs, and unrealistic thinking patterns, anxiety—and the behaviors that accompany it—can be significantly reduced.

 Does Your Child Suffer From Anxiety?